changeworld/azure-docs.ja-jp/articles/marketplace-publishing/marketplace-publishing-azure-certification.md

 <properties
-   pageTitle="Microsoft Azure 認定プログラムを介した事前承認 | Microsoft Azure"
-   description="Microsoft Azure 認定パートナー プログラムと、Azure Marketplace で仮想マシン イメージ、ソリューション テンプレート、開発者向けサービス、またはデータ サービスを販売する方法について紹介します"
-   services="marketplace-publishing"
-   documentationCenter="na"
-   authors="HannibalSII"
+   pageTitle="Get pre-approved through the Microsoft Azure Certified program | Microsoft Azure" description="Learn about the Microsoft Azure Certified partner program and how to get to sell your virtual machine image, solution template, developer service, or data service on the Azure Marketplace" services="marketplace-publishing" documentationCenter="na" authors="HannibalSII"